About

 Nicholas Wyatt is a founding member of Cubitt, a London-based visual arts organization, which has gained an international reputation and receives public funding.

-Nicholas served as Secretary of Cubitt Artists Studios and Gallery,from 1991 to 2015 and continues to be a member, working from his studio there.
-Nicholas was In 1991, one of the original group of artists who founded Cubitt Artists Studios and Gallery, an artist-led co-operative in London, where he still has his own studio.
+Nicholas served as Secretary of Cubitt Artists Studios and Gallery from 1991 to 2015.
+He continues to be a member, working from his studio there.
+In 1991 Nicholas was one of the original group of artists who founded Cubitt Artists Studios and Gallery, an artist-led co-operative in London, where he still has his own studio.

 Research & Writing

-His research uses painting practice as an experimental and investigative tool to test the capacity of practical aesthetics to generate similar or analogous experiences to the non-dualist reception aesthetics of certain key examples of post-Tridentine (1563) Catholic Counter-Reformation devotional imagery, particularly, The Ecstasy of St. Theresa (1647-1652) by Gian Lorenzo Bernini and the Incarnation (1596-1600) by El Greco.
+His research employs painting practice as an experimental and investigative tool to explore the capacity of practical aesthetics to evoke similar or analogous experiences to the non-dualist reception aesthetics found in key examples of post-Tridentine (1563) Catholic Counter-Reformation devotional imagery – particularly The Ecstasy of St. Theresa (1647-1652) by Gian Lorenzo Bernini and The Incarnation (1596-1600) by El Greco.

-His research aims to see what, if any, meanings and experiences, which, he believes, were present in the affective aesthetics of certain Counter-Reformation imagery can, through the ‘religio-aesthetic’ of his painting practice, be reconstructed or re-generated again as similar experience to those original pre-Enlightenment non-dualist meanings and experiences.
+His research explores whether the meanings and experiences embedded in the affective aesthetics of Counter-Reformation imagery can be reconstructed or re-generated through the ‘religio-aesthetic’ of his painting practice, generating experiences similar to those original pre-Enlightenment, non-dualist forms of perception.

 Art & Practice